amitc9der/web_projects/src/projects/chat_room/README.md

 ## How to Use

 1. Open `index.html` in your web browser
-2. Enter a username
+2. **That's it!** The app automatically joins with a random username
-3. Click "Join Public Chat"
-4. Start chatting!
+3. Start chatting!
 Everyone who joins will be in the same public room
+4. Your username is generated from your unique peer ID (e.g., `BraveTigerA3F9`)

 ### Using Media Features